NicolaSpadari/hackintosh/README.md

 ## Configuration

-- Everyone's system will have different requirements, `config.plist` will most likey be different
+- Everyone's system will have different requirements, `config.plist` will most likely be different
 - Values that are `{{REPLACE_ME}}` or `00000000 0000` must be replaced with actual values from new SMBios.

 ## Known issues